ibm-cloud-docs/watson-assistant/publish-deploy-overview.md

 The draft and live environments each have settings.
 On either tab, click the **Settings** gear icon to open the settings.
 This gives you access to API details, webhook settings, and inactivity timeout.

 **API details** provide these values for each environment:
-- Assistant ID
 - Environment name
 - Environment ID
-- Service instance URL
 - Session URL

 **Webhooks**

-Settings for pre-message, post-message, and log webhooks (Enterprise plan only).
+Settings for pre-message, post-message, and log webhooks.
 For more information, see [Extending your assistant with webhooks](/docs/watson-assistant?topic=watson-assistant-webhook-overview).

 **Inactivity timeout**